-The rumbling sound of Nancy’s pickup truck heard a mile away.
-As it was heading down the road, she honked the horn waving to people carrying signs, protesting in front of a factory for shorter work hours and better pay.
-She beeped again to show support for the demonstrators.
+The rumbling of Nancy’s pickup truck could be heard a mile away.
+She honked her horn, waving at protesters holding signs in front of a factory demanding shorter work hours and better pay.
+She beeped again to show her support for the demonstrators.

-For Nancy, she never expected to work as a delivery girl.
-She had plans, high hopes, and big dreams.
-They voted her “Most Likely to Succeed” by her classmates.
-She had promised herself a long time ago that as soon as she graduated and landed a job, she would have her own apartment and drive a red convertible.
-But it didn’t happen.
-She could have settled for a minivan, but that didn’t happen either.
-Instead, she drove a parcel delivery van.
-Things had not gone well for her at all.
+Nancy had never intended to work as a delivery girl.
+She had plans, high aspirations, and big dreams.
+Her peers voted Nancy “Most Likely to Succeed.”
+She had promised herself a long time ago that after she graduated and got a job, she would have her own apartment and drive a red convertible.
+But that never happened.
+She may have been content with a minivan, but that didn’t happen either.
+Instead, she was driving a delivery truck.
+Things had not gone well for her.

-Nancy was by far the hottest girl in high school in every aspect of that term.
-She was gorgeous, famous, and voted homecoming and prom queen by her peers and was captain of the cheerleading squad.
-Nancy dated the handsome and wealthy guys that the other girls wanted.
-She continued on the path to success when she began college on scholarship and changed her wild ways to become a nurse.
-Nancy focused on her studies and got involved in various social groups and even set aside dating until she had a career.
-Her parents were so proud of her.
+Nancy was by far the most attractive girl in high school in all facets of the term.
+She was beautiful and popular, and her peers voted her homecoming and prom queen.
+She went to college on a scholarship and changed her wild ways to become a nurse.
+Nancy concentrated on her academics, became engaged in several social groups, and put off dating until she had a career.
+Her parents were extremely proud of her.

-Then she met Julius in the school cafeteria, a handsome and charming man with a warm smile and easygoing personality.
-However, he was also a playboy and Nancy knew he was wrong for her.
+Then she met Julius at a school function, an attractive and charming man with a friendly grin and an easygoing disposition.
+But he was also a playboy who had a different woman every week, and Nancy knew he was the wrong man for her.
 She avoided people like him.
-Sure, Nancy dated strings of good-looking guys, but dated no one that had a reputation for being a playboy, rumor or not.
-She had no tolerance for it.
-But Julius never gave up and continued to pursue her telling her to take a chance on loving him.
+Nancy dated a lot of handsome guys in high school, but none of them had a reputation as a playboy, rumor or otherwise.
+She couldn’t stand it.
+But Julius never gave up and pursued her, persuading her to take a chance on loving him.

-Nancy soon found out she made a big mistake.
-Julius wasn’t the man she thought he was.
-She thought he was wealthy and had his own place in New York.
-Nancy should have noticed something strange when he took her there.
-The apartment had a feminine touch, something she never expected, but she was so in love she brushed it off.
-It turned out Julius was only house-sitting for a friend who was a Peace Corps volunteer in southern Thailand.
-She had gone almost a year, and Julius had been staying there since.
-He had no job and had no interest in working, and his parents supported him.
-Julius wasn’t even a student at any school.
-He hung out in the school cafeteria just to meet girls.
-Nancy fell for his charismatic ways, and he fooled her for so long, blind to his lies because she was in love with him.
-She realized how much happier she was when she was alone, trying hard to pursue a career.
-Now, it was too late.
-Julius controlled every aspect of her life.
+It wasn’t long before Nancy realized she’d made a terrible mistake.
+Julius, she thought, was wealthy and had his own place in New York.
+Nancy should have detected something unusual when he brought her there when they were dating.
+The apartment had a feminine touch, which she hadn’t expected, but she was so in love that she brushed it off and never questioned him.
+Julius had merely been house-sitting for a friend who was a Peace Corps volunteer in southern Thailand.
+She had been away for about a year, and Julius had remained at her home all that time.
+Julius was unemployed, but never worried about money because his parents supported him.
+Nancy had fallen for his charismatic demeanor, and he had misled her for so long, blind to his lies and ignoring the signs that Julius was not good for her, since she had fallen hopelessly in love with him.

-When Julius’s friend, Shirley returned from Thailand a few months later, it surprised her to see Nancy living in her house.
-Julius hadn’t told her he got married.
-Shirley thought the two of them had a unique connection and mutual understanding.
-She was furious and felt betrayed.
-Shirley threw them out of the house.
-With no other place to go, they took refuge at Nancy’s old dormitory.
-Julius was such a charmer that Nancy’s roommates didn’t mind Julius sleeping in the same room with them.
+When Julius’s friend, Shirley, returned from Thailand a few months later, it surprised her to see Nancy living in her house.
+Julius never told her he was married.
+Shirley believed they had a special bond and mutual understanding.
+It enraged her, and she felt tricked.
+Shirley threw them out of the house and threatened to call the cops if they didn’t leave.

-With no other place to go, they didn’t have a choice but to live with Julius’s parents in Milwaukee, Wisconsin.
+With nowhere else to go, it forced Nancy and Julius to live with Julius’ parents in Milwaukee, Wisconsin.